Conference Session Slides

 Wednesday, December 12 | 10:30 a.m. to noon | National Harbor 12/13

-Attend this session to learn about key considerations for resource allocation in the context of integrated HIV prevention and care planning.
-The IHAP TAC will provide an overview of relevant legislative guidance and key findings from information gathering efforts.
-The session will conclude with an open discussion on jurisdictions’ resource allocation best practices and technical assistance needs.
+This session provided participants with about key considerations for resource allocation in the context of integrated HIV prevention and care planning.
+The IHAP TAC provided an overview of relevant legislative guidance and key findings from information gathering efforts.
+The session concluded with an open discussion on jurisdictions’ resource allocation best practices and technical assistance needs.
 Download the slide presentation.

 Planning Together: Creating Synergy between Your Jurisdiction's GTZ/ETE Plan and the CDC HRSA Integrated HIV Prevention and Care Plan (12550)